 - Undergraduate Research – UNL emphasizes undergraduate research opportunities with its UCARE program.
 Faculty mentors will encourage STEM CONNECT Scholars to apply for undergraduate research opportunities and support them with their applications.

-Answer: If you are a current student at UNL, SCC or WNCC, go to the STEM CONNECT website and click on the apply link.
+Answer: If you are a current student at SCC or WNCC or applying to SCC or WNCC, go to the STEM CONNECT website and click on the apply link.
 There is a two-stage application process:

 - Create an account on our application portal; and